rap/thoughtful-slurp/README.md

 ## TODO
-- Expose compile-time options (target folder name, for example)
-- Think through needs of pages (HTML & JS)
-- Should explore partials as a way to keep chaff out of HTML working files (intra-`<head>` content; JS CDN includes; etc.)
-- Needs opinionated responsive grid system as part of SASS defaults
-- Needs responsive typography defaults as part of same
-- Research to justify approaches to above items
+See the `.plan` file included with this repository for development notes, mid-stream update scratchings, and a prospective roadmap.

-Please report any bugs, and thank you for your time.
+Please report any bugs, say hi if you use this, and thank you for your time.

 ---